-- Your operating system, for example, Windows 11 64-bit, or macOS Ventura version 13.5.2 - Your hardware, for example, Intel, Apple Silicon, or ARM CPU
+- Your code editor, for example, Visual Studio, VS Code, Rider, or something else, including the version number. - Your operating system, for example, Windows 11 64-bit or macOS Ventura version 13.5.2 - Your hardware, for example, Intel, Apple Silicon, or ARM CPU

 I cannot always respond immediately to issues.
-But I want all my readers to be successful with my book, so if I can help you (and others) without too much trouble, then I will gladly do so.
+But I want all my readers to find success with my book, so if I can help you (and others) without too much trouble, then I will gladly do so.